projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 ---
 title: Self-managed Kubernetes in Amazon Web Services (AWS)
-description: Use Calico with a self-managed Kubernetes clsuter in Amazon Web Services.
+description: Use Calico with a self-managed Kubernetes cluster in Amazon Web Services.
 ---

 ### Big picture